Reference Entry

 Lexical Querying · advanced · order 80

-Match indexed terms with JavaScript regular expressions when wildcard patterns are not expressive enough.
+Match indexed terms with JavaScript regular expressions when wildcard patterns are not expressive enough, using the JSON DSL first.

 Relevant APIs